AlmuHS/Pendrive_Reminder_Nano/README.md

 This is a reimplementation of [Pendrive Reminder](https://github.com/AlmuHS/Pendrive_Reminder), with a simpler structure.

-In this version, the UDev events are supplied by a simple UDisks query.
+In this version, the UDev events are replaced by a simple UDisks query.
 As this form, we can check the pendrive existence easily that the original implementation, and detect more problematic situation than before

 ## Disadvantages